 Alexandra Kasson is a member of the Class of 2020.
 Alexandra has ADHD, and she enrolled at Marburn Academy in 7th grade after struggling significantly with math and reading comprehension, writing, vocabulary, memorization, and self-esteem.
-During her time at Marburn, Alexandra has learned to advocate for herself, has honed her annotation skills, and has significantly built her self-confidence.
+During her time at Marburn, Alexandra learned to advocate for herself, honed her annotation skills, and significantly built her self-confidence.

 Alexandra’s mother, Monica, explained, “Since she started at Marburn, not only have we noticed a huge difference in confidence levels, but other people in her life have as well – neighbors, aunts, uncles, and friends have all commented on the difference.”